mauropalsgraaf/fpscala-workshop/workshop.md

 9. 21
 ```

-The expression is constantly expanding, where at the end when eventually all the recursive calls are executed, the expression needs to be evaluated as a whole, in the previous example this is step 8 to 9.
+The expression is constantly expanding, where at the end when eventually all the recursive calls are executed, the expression needs to be evaluated as a whole.
+In the previous example this is step 8 to 9.

 We can implement sum in tail form as following